ividyon/WitchyBND/README.md

 * *CCCode* - FXR research
 * *ivi* - WitchyBND maintainer

-Special thanks to Nordgaren, The12thAvenger, philiquaz, george_kingbore, katalash, TKGP, thefifthmatt and many more for various assistance during development.
+Special thanks to Nordgaren, The12thAvenger, philiquaz, TKGP, thefifthmatt and many more for various assistance during development.

 # Changelog
 ## WitchyBND